rahulg-101/MixtraBlog-AI-Fast-and-MultiLingual-Blog-Generation-Tool-Using-Langchain/README.md

-# MixtraBlog-AI: Fast Content Generation Tool
+# Mixtra-AI: Fast Content Generation Tool

 This project creates an AI-powered content generation app with fast text generation capabilities.
 It allows users to generate blogs, articles, essays, and more on any topic with context-aware content generation.